Conway's spiral and a discrete G\"omb\"oc with 21 point masses: Mono-monostatic 0-skeletons.

-We performed an optimization for $\boldsymbol{\alpha} = (\alpha_1 \ldots \alpha_n)$ and found the shape in Figure~\ref{fig:intro}(b) (see Table~\ref{tb:monomono}, line 6 for computed values of $\boldsymbol{\alpha}$).
-Note that this single result is an alternative proof for the existence of monostable $10$-dimensional simplices given by Dawson \cite{Dawson}.
+Using this algorithm, we found the shape in Figure~\ref{fig:intro}(b) (see Table~\ref{tb:monomono}, line 6 for computed values of $\boldsymbol{\alpha}$).
+Note that this result is an alternative proof for the existence of monostable $10$-dimensional simplices given by Dawson \cite{Dawson}.

 We remark that a similar optimization process of the Conway spiral is discussed in \cite{Minich} for the homogeneous case.